Simputer: Software

 The Simputer uses the Linux kernel (2.4.18 Kernel as of July 2005), and the Alchemy Window Manager (only the Amida Simputer).
 Software packages include: Scheduling, Calendar, Voice Recording and Playback, simple spreadsheet application, Internet and network connectivity, Web browsing and email, an e-Library, games, and support for Java ME, DotGNU (a free software implementation of .NET), and Flash.

 In addition, both licensees developed custom applications for microbanking, traffic police, and medical applications.

 Deployments

 In 2004, Simputers were used by the government of Karnataka to automate the process of land records procurement.
-Simputers were also used in an ambitious project in Chhattisgarh for the purpose of e-education.
+Simputers were also used in a project in Chhattisgarh for the purpose of e-education.
 In 2005, they were used in a variety of applications, such as automobile engine diagnostics (Mahindra & Mahindra in Mumbai), tracking of iron-ore movement from mine pithead to shipping point (Dempo, Goa), Microcredit (Sanghamitra, Mysore), Electronic Money Transfer between UK and Ghana (XK8 Systems, UK), and others.
 In recent times, the Simputer has seen deployment by the police force to track traffic offenders and issue traffic tickets.